 Throughout the season a total of 5,701,148 user days were provided to the public on snowmobile trails in Wyoming.
-The program budgeted funding to provide more than 75,000 miles of trail grooming during the 2012-2013 season.
+The program budgeted funding to provide more than 75,000 miles of trail grooming during the 2013-2014 season.

 The State Trails Program continued to actively partner with local and federal agencies to provide access to recreational trails across the state.
-It issued 22 Trail Ranger grants totaling \$417,000 to help cooperating agencies provide on-the-ground staffing to help provide customer service and education to trail users.
+It issued 37 Snow and ORV Trail Ranger grants totaling \$433,814 to help cooperating agencies provide on-the-ground staffing to help provide customer service and education to trail users.
 These efforts helped provide access that resulted in over 2.5 million use days this past year on motorized trails managed by the program.

-In conjunction with site staff, the Wyoming Conservation Corp (WCC) worked on a multitude of projects in parks from trail construction to creation.
+In conjunction with site staff, the Wyoming Conservation Corp (WCC) worked on a multitude of projects in parks from trail maintenance and trail creation, painting and maintenance of historic facilities, and pine bark beetle mitigation.